 Sultana’s Dream is a landmark story written by the most beautiful mind of her time, Begum Rokeya Shekhawat, a strong critique of patriarchy.
 She grew up in a secluded strict environment, was denied formal education.
 Her brother Ibrahim secretly taught her English and Bengali.
 When she got married to Bahadur Sakhawat Hussain, being a liberal, he encouraged her to learn more, getting this opportunity, she turned her learnings into powerful tools of reforming the society.
 She began writing short stories, poems, essays, novels and soon evolved as the mother of women reforms in undivided Bengal.
 She propagated that women should be given equal opportunity for education and founded a girl’s school Sakhawat Memorial Girls’ High School, which was later shifted to Kolkata.
 She faced a lot of criticism but went from one house to the other persuading the parents of the girls to send them to receive education…

 What Rokeya did in the early 20th century, stills hold relevance.
 Where educating a girl child is still a struggle, the issues may have changed but the cause remains the same.

 If we are still struggling with the same problems?
-Has the society moved forward?
+Has society moved forward?

-How long will it take for us to wake up and realise Rokeya’s dream?
+How long will it take for us to wake up and realize Rokeya’s dream?